pensadotech/ApmNg/README.md

 # APMng

 This project uses Debora Kurata's APM project, but uses routing lazy loading and SCSS instead.
-Additionally, the project test adding a new 'main' folder to hold the components, as a way to set the foundation for larger projects organization.
+The project test adding a new 'main' folder to hold the components, as a way to set the foundation for larger projects organization.

 In this case, the app.module consumes child routes from main/main-routing.module.ts, in where all routes are defined.
 However, main-routing.module.ts consume child routes under the products/product-routing.module.test

+The project was made using Angular ver 15, in where traditional V13 guards are deprecated.
+In this example a Functional Router guard was used following Deborah's idea.

-Additionally, the project offer components to demostrate some capabilities for angular.material,  fxFlex fxLayout, and handling a dialog box that passes back to caller a set of data, not just a single result.
+Finally, the project offer components to demonstrates some capabilities for angular.material,
+fxFlex fxLayout, and handling a dialog box that passes back to caller a set of data, not just a single result.

 ## Lazy loading